Gaki no Tsukai ya Arahende

 - Affectionate Parody: Their Gorenjai skits live and die by this trope.

-- Animal Motifs: Hamada is often associated with apes.
+- Animal Motifs: Hamada is often associated with Gorillas.
+Notable invoking done during the 24 Hour Tag and the Teacher Batsu.

 - Apple of Discord: Though it never escalates too far, the 24-hour tag sequence has the group of 4 (Hamada, Yamasaki, Endo and Tanaka) being given single items (such as a single cup ramen, single piece of pork bun, or a single sausage).
-Tanaka, Endo and Yamasaki team up and start to contrive farfetched reasons to have the items themselves and exclude Hamada.
+Tanaka, Endo and Yamasaki team up to contrive farfetched reasons and methods to split the items between just the three of them and exclude Hamada.

 - Bald of Awesome: Matsumoto, post-1998.